azuredevcollege/trainingdays/day6/challenges/challenge4.md

 Hello there!
 I'm App1 Java Console Application
 ```

 Perfect.
 It works.
 App1 has been compiled and it runs.
-But there seems to be something wrong with that approach.
+But it seems to me that, something is wrong with that approach.
 First of all, we built our image on top of the JDK image.
 It includes lots of tools for development.
-Like the one that we used to compile our application.
-But do we really need to send this image to our customers?
+Like the one that we ran to compile our application.
+But, should we really send this image to our customers as is?
 With all of these development tools?
 Also our source code is copied to that image too.
 Maybe that is not something we want.
 We just wanted to compile our source code and get the application.
-We want that our customers be able to run this application.
-Not all the unnecessary tools and source code.
-Also image size is big.
-Because of this unnecessary tools that we don't need to run the application.
+We want our customers to be able to run this application.
+We don't want them to have all the unnecessary tools and our source code.
+Also image size is big, because of these unnecessary tools.
 These tools are needed for development.
-Not needed to run the application.
-JRE, java runtime is the thing that we need to run the application.
+They are not needed for running java applications.
+JRE, java runtime is the thing that we need to run java applications.
 It's just the runtime and much smaller than the jdk.

 Instead of sending this image, It would be wise to get this compiled application from that image, copy it to our computer and create another image that includes just this application + runtime, instead of application + source code + development tools.
 So we need to build another image.
 To be able to do that, we need to create a second Dockerfile.
 But eeeh.
 This is a mess.
 There should be a simple solution.
 Yes there is a simple solution to handle this and it's called multi-stage build.

-One of the most challenging things about building images is keeping the image size down.
-Each instruction in the Dockerfile adds a layer to the image, and you need to remember to clean up any artifacts you don’t need before moving on to the next layer.
+One of the most challenging thing about building images is keeping the image size down.
+Each instruction in Dockerfile adds a layer to image, and you need to remember to clean up any artifacts you don’t need before moving on to the next layer.
 To write a really efficient Dockerfile, you have traditionally needed to employ shell tricks and other logic to keep the layers as small as possible and to ensure that each layer has the artifacts it needs from the previous layer and nothing else.
 It was actually very common to have one Dockerfile to use for development (which contained everything needed to build your application), and a slimmed-down one to use for production, which only contained your application and exactly what was needed to run it.
 This has been referred to as the “builder pattern”.
 But maintaining two Dockerfiles is not ideal.

-With multi-stage builds, you use multiple FROM statements in your Dockerfile.
+With multi-stage builds, you can use multiple FROM statements in your Dockerfile.
 Each FROM instruction can use a different base, and each of them begins a new stage of the build.
 You can selectively copy artifacts from one stage to another, leaving behind everything you don’t want in the final image.
 Dockerfile2 is a perfect example of this kind of multi-stage build.
 Let's check it.

 Type: